davidkorea/AWS/DNS_Route53.md

 ## 1. Domain
 ### 1.1 Register a domain or transfer a domain from other registrar

+You can transfer registration of an existing domain from your current registrar by unlocking the domain transfer setting in the registrar’s admin interface and then requesting an authorization code.
+You’ll supply that code to Route 53 when you’re ready to do the transfer.
+If you’d prefer to leave your domain with its current registrar, you can still use Route 53 to manage your DNS configuration.
+Simply copy the name server addresses included in your Route 53 record set and paste them as the new name server values in your registrar’s admin interface.

 ## 2. Traffic Flow
 - 可视化界面创建复杂路由策略